-- Ask for the job.
-Too many candidates leave interviewers wondering about their interest.
-If you are truly interested in the position state that clearly to the interviewer and inquire about the next step.
-If you feel the position is attractive and you want it, be a good salesperson and say something such as: “I’m very impressed with what I’ve seen here today: your company, its products and the people I’ve met.
+Ask for the job.
+Too many candidates leave interviewers wondering about their interests.
+If you are truly interested in the position state that clearly to the interviewer and inquires about the next step.
+If you feel the position is attractive and you want it, be a good salesperson and say something such as: “I’m very impressed with what I’ve seen here today: your company, its products, and the people I’ve met.
 I am confident I could do an excellent job in the position you’ve described to me.”
 The interviewer will be impressed with your enthusiasm.

 Ask the interviewer, “Are there any concerns you have about my background?”
 This is your opportunity to readdress any objections before you leave.
 Otherwise, you probably won’t get another chance.